Table of Contents Hide

-This eight-year build has produced one of Australia’s toughest (and legal) touring SWB Jeeps
+This Custom Jeep Wrangler Rubicon build has produced one of Australia’s toughest (legal) touring-capable SWB Jeeps.

-This might seem like a strange choice as a remote outback touring vehicle, but stay with us here folks.
+This custom Jeep Wrangler Rubicon from the Unsealed 4X4 vault might seem like a strange choice as a remote outback touring vehicle, but stay with us here folks.
 This is one of the most detailed and well thought out builds we have seen in a very long time – this thing ain’t no mall crawler either.
 When you are planning a build across an Excel spreadsheet three years in advance, it is a safe bet that you are going to be building one hell of a vehicle.
-That is exactly what Craig did, and 11 years on, it has taken him to some of the best touring destinations around Australia.
-That’s right, not just the local test track, this JK has been built to travel and get the owner Craig away from everyday corporate life where he exchanges said spreadsheets for superchargers and red dust.
+That is exactly what Craig did and, 11 years on, it has taken him to some of the best touring destinations around Australia.
+That’s right, not just the local test track; this custom Jeep Wrangler Rubicon has been built to travel and get its owner away from everyday corporate life where he exchanges said spreadsheets for superchargers and red dust.

-Craig is no stranger to steering a 4WD through some tricky terrain.
-Growing up around the family earthmoving business, at a young age he was often roped into shifting machinery and learning the basics of handling vehicles off-road … on private property, of course!
-His first foray into building a 4WD was with the classic Daihatsu F10, a small leaf-sprung weapon that copped an 18-month ground up rebuild and a motor swap to boot.
+Craig is no stranger to steering a 4X4 through some tricky terrain.
+Growing up around the family earthmoving business, at a young age he was often roped into shifting machinery and learning the basics of handling vehicles off-road… on private property, of course!
+His first foray into building a 4X4 was with the classic Daihatsu F10, a small leaf-sprung weapon that copped an 18-month ground up rebuild and a motor swap to boot.
 Then came an early model Pajero shorty, a couple of BJ42s, an MQ wagon and a V8 Discovery.

 Based out of Adelaide and working jobs as both a sales manager and in marketing, the urge to travel was at its highest when the company cars lacked the ground clearance needed to escape on the weekends.
-The Jeep build was planned out meticulously on an Excel spreadsheet, with links to all the parts and suppliers both domestically and internationally, so when the time came to pick up the Jeep in late 2010, the build could kick off straight away.
+The custom Jeep Wrangler Rubicon build was planned out meticulously on an Excel spreadsheet, with links to all the parts and suppliers both domestically and internationally, so when the time came to pick up the vehicle in late 2010, the build could kick off straight away.

 First and foremost, Craig knew he wanted a Rubicon over the base model.
 Fantastic reduction gearing, front and rear lockers, electronic disconnect sway bar and better waterproofing and upholstery made it an easy choice.
 Secondly, with the trips he had in mind he didn’t want any hassles from the Highway Patrol, so he struck up a relationship with Jeep Connection down in Melbourne, who are very well connected (pun intended) to AEV: American Expedition Vehicles, one of the largest suppliers of Jeep accessories in the world.
 They are also a one-stop-shop offering an in-house engineer, so it was clear to Craig that it would be easier to send the JK across to Melbourne with a wish-list and drive back a completely road legal vehicle.
 The first stage of the build involved a modest lift, 35s, front and rear bumpers and an often overlooked GVM upgrade.
 Oh yeah, can’t forget the supercharger!